PANDASANG1231/522_Ramen/README.md

 # Ramen Star Prediction

+**Contributors:**

-+ Contributors: Allyson Stoll, Irene Yan, Wenjia Zhu, Xiaohan Chen This is a project for MDS 522 Group6.
+This is a project for MDS 522 Group6.

+  - Allyson Stoll
+  - Irene Yan
+  - Wenjia Zhu
+  - Xiaohan Chen

 ## About
 ### Main Question